Professional Liability in Healthcare: Judgment No. 1018/2023 of the Court of Catanzaro

-Compensation for Damages: The Rights of Family Members
+Compensation for Damages: Family Members' Rights

 • Compensation for biological damage: Euro 64,642.00